 The most frequent data that you are likely to encounter are sales figures and customer action reports.
 So, numbers are going to be the thing that you focus all of your attention into – that’s why math is so important!

 Once you finish your bachelor’s degree, the most optimal path to take next is to, well… Apply for masters!
-Believe it or not, a master’s diploma is almost essential in order to receive a stable and well-paying job in the field of data analysis.
+Believe it or not, a master’s diploma is almost essential to receive a stable and well-paying job in the field of data analysis.
 You won’t impress anyone with a bachelor’s degree – nowadays, almost everyone applying for a position in data science has one.
-That’s why, in order to stand out among the people who want to know how to become a data analyst, you should definitely consider going even higher with your formal education.
+That’s why, to stand out among the people who want to know how to become a data analyst, you should consider going even higher with your formal education.

 All of that being said, formal education isn’t necessarily the only way to go.
 Although it surely is the norm, an increasing amount of people are turning towards individual learning methods (i.e. online courses, tutors, even YouTube videos).
 These days, employers seem to value a person’s dedication and responsibility more than anything else in the workplace.
 This is probably because many companies have special training periods for newcomers – you can teach a person data analysis, but it’s a lot more difficult (frankly, impossible) to “teach” responsibility and passion.

 All of the above-mentioned statements are especially true for newly established, western mentality-upholding startups.
-If you’re planning to work in a company like that, keep in mind that your personal character traits are equally as (or even more) important as your data analysis skills.
+If you’re planning to work in a company like that, keep in mind that your character traits are equally as (or even more) important as your data analysis skills.